Calcium stones; Nephrolithiasis; Urolithiasis

 Acetohydroxamic Acid (AHA)

-AHA, or Lithostat, is beneficial when used with long-term antibiotics.
-AHA blocks enzymes that bacteria release, and it has been effective in preventing stones even when bacteria are present.
+AHA (Lithostat) is beneficial when used with long-term antibiotics.
+AHA blocks urease, an enzyme released by bacteria which increases ammonia in urine.
+AHA has been effective in preventing stones even when bacteria are present.
 Side effects, however, can be severe.
 The drug reduces iron levels in the body, so anemia is a common problem.
 People may need to take iron supplements.
 Other side effects include nausea, vomiting, depression, anxiety, rash, persistent headache, and, rarely, small blood clots in the legs.
 This drug is recommended only for people with healthy kidneys whose condition is due to specific struvite-causing organisms.
 People taking this medicine should avoid alcohol.
 Pregnant women should not take AHA.

 Medical treatments to dissolve stones may be useful in people who do not respond to other medications, or in combination with surgery.
 Acidic urine dissolves struvite stones, so the doctor may wash the urinary tract with a solution of organic acids (such as Renacidin).
 Candidates for such washes must have sterile urine (no bacteria or other organisms in the urine) and healthy kidney function.
 In surgical patients, the wash is performed 4 or 5 days after the operation.
 The wash starts with saline (salt solution) for 1 to 2 days.
 If there are no problems, the organic acid solution follows for another 1 or 2 days, until all stones dissolve.
 Regular urine tests are necessary to ensure that the bacteria do not return.